sainath7452/Spotify-Data-_Analysis_2023_SQL_Project/README.md

 ## Introduction

-Welcome to the `"Spotify Music Analysis - 2023"` project!
-This project explores a comprehensive dataset of Spotify's most popular tracks of 2023.
+Welcome to the `"Spotify_Data_Analysis_2023_SQL_Project"`!This project explores a comprehensive dataset of Spotify's most popular tracks of 2023.
 The dataset includes details about each track's attributes, streaming metrics, and cross-platform visibility, offering a rich resource for analyzing music trends.

 The purpose of this analysis is to uncover insights into popular music characteristics, artist influence, and platform-specific trends while exploring various SQL-based queries to derive actionable insights.